lrknaff/real-time/README.md

 #Real Time
->a real-time chat app that uses client side security, WebSockets and jQuery.
+>a real-time voting app that uses client side security, WebSockets and jQuery.

 ##Built With:
 * jQuery